Assessing the key elements of IT cost control

 Download our new white paper and learn how to stay on top of IT costs

 Proper IT cost management is essential to the successfull expansion of an enterprise.
 There are many things to consider when it comes to optimizing the underlying processes:

 - How do I optimally allocate my IT budget?

 Find out how to tackle these questions in our new white paper “10 Steps to Successful IT Cost Management.”

-Another good question, and there are different ways to go about it.
-Traditionally, companies would use excel sheets or similarly outdated ways of supervising their IT costs.
+Another good question, there are different ways to go about it.
+Traditionally, companies would use excel sheets or similarly tedious ways of supervising their IT costs.
 Today there are tools for IT financial management (like for example anafee) which will simplify the process.
 Moreover, they can give you a full overview over what costs are allocated at each station of the value chain.
 But what does this look like in detail?